gavinlampkin/grover/discrimination/README.md

 ## Output

-Grover outputs a Loss function that is improved apon with multiple trials, you can find more about these results here: https://machinelearningmastery.com/loss-functions-in-tensorflow/
+Grover outputs a Loss function that is improved apon with multiple trials, more training steps, or longer evaluation times, you can find more about these results here: https://machinelearningmastery.com/loss-functions-in-tensorflow/

 ## Discrimination checkpoints